 As we have seen there is a lot going on when you have a controlling mother that is a psychopath or a narcissist.
 The effects of her abuse are profound and it's never a matter of 'just have nothing to do with her, forget about it and carry on with your own life'.

-You can read more here about mind control, the signs of verbal abuse, the characteristics of a psychopath, narcissistic behavior and dealing with a sociopath (the same rules can be applied to dealing with a controlling mother!)
+You can read more here about mind control, the signs of verbal abuse, more effects of a controlling mother, the characteristics of a psychopath, narcissistic behavior and dealing with a sociopath (the same rules can be applied to dealing with a controlling mother!)

 Would you like to talk to someone about your situation?